-Then Joshua said to Lord, the God of Israel, and honor him.
-Tell me what you have done; do not hide it from me.”, “My son, give glory to the
+Then Joshua said to Achan, “My son, give glory to the Lord, the God of Israel, and honor him.
+Tell me what you have done; do not hide it from me.”

 I read this story in God's Word last night and it caused me to weep.
 A story many are very acquainted with including myself; it caused much sadness in me.

 The most wrenching part for me this time around was the family.
 In my mind I could not help but think, picture, try to imagine how this entire execution, the removal of this sin was accomplished.
 The sadness, the ripping of one of their own; casting them far from themselves to the point of death.

 If God were to shine his light among us, the people of God; what have we done that has caused reproach; has stopped the blessing of God from flowing or worst yet, what curse have we invoked upon ourselves?